AirDolphin98/ChatGPT-Bots/AAO-helper/README.md

 * System for granting leaderboard rank badges, storing them in a database, and updating with the ranked seasons.
 This is the most sophisticated functionality.

-* Commands that streamline the posting of typical Hall of Fame embeds and auto-managing the awarded roles to some extent
+* Commands that streamline the posting of typical Hall of Fame embeds and auto-manage the awarded roles to some extent

 The bot automates much of these processes and allows people who don't have perms such as manage channels/threads/roles to perform these actions.

 ## Setup

 I have set this up on a Pebblehost server.
 It's cheap and decent for bot hosting (as of 2024).
 You can link it to a GitHub repo and have it update the code upon every server restart.
-Note: the actual repo linked to my host currently is combined with other bots; I copy-paste files between that and this standalone aao-helper repo.

 The main file which you run the program with is `aao_helper.py`